A Wide Range of Programs & Services to

 Promotes community wellness and assists with the readiness and resiliency of the force across the life cycle.
 Our programs provide education and enrichment services that focus on helping families build and maintain healthy relationships, strengthen interpersonal competencies and problem-solving skills, and master respective roles, tasks, and responsibilities throughout the family life cycle.
 We focus on promoting, enriching and improving work/home balance, resulting in increased quality of life and resiliency.

-Couples Communication (Prevention & Relationship Enhancement Program) – PREP attempts to help couples reduce or limit risk factors and raise protective factors.
+PREP attempts to help couples reduce or limit risk factors and raise protective factors.
 The program includes topics: communication danger signs of future problems, gender difference, using structure to promote safety, the Speaker Listener technique, problem solving, ground rules for handling conflict, strategies for dealing with issues and events, clarifying core beliefs and expectations, forgiveness, commitment, and how to preserve and enhance fun, friendship and sensuality.
 This program is co-facilitated with Family Advocacy.

-Five Love Languages/Four Lenses/True Colors – The Five Love Languages and Four Lenses/True Colors workshop can be utilized to enhance relationships by teaching couples to understand their partner’s personality/communication style as well as their preferred way of expressing/receiving love.
+The Five Love Languages and Four Lenses/True Colors workshop can be utilized to enhance relationships by teaching couples to understand their partner’s personality/communication style as well as their preferred way of expressing/receiving love.
 These workshops are also offered for singles.
 Limited child care and dinner for attendees may be provided.

-Heart Link – The Spouse Orientation Program “Heart Link” is designed to strengthen military families and enhance mission readiness.
+The Spouse Orientation Program “Heart Link” is designed to strengthen military families and enhance mission readiness.
 The overall objective is to increase retention of members in the Air Force by increasing spouse awareness of the Air Force mission, customs, traditions, protocol, and support resources and services available to them.
 Spouses will be presented with a Heart Link coin during graduation.
 Limited, free child care is available.
 Call the Military & Family Readiness Center for details.

-Key Spouse – The Key Spouse Program is an official unit/family program designed to enhance readiness and establish a sense of Air Force community.
+The Key Spouse Program is an official unit/family program designed to enhance readiness and establish a sense of Air Force community.
 It is a commander’s program that promotes partnerships with unit leadership, volunteer Key Spouses appointed by the commander, families, the Military & Family Readiness Center and other community and helping agencies.
 The program has been standardized across Air Force to address the needs of all military families with special emphasis on support to families across the deployment cycle.
 A Key Spouse is a spouse’s point of contact within their sponsor’s unit that can answer questions, provide support, and share information that comes from unit leadership.
 If you are interested in becoming a Key Spouse, please contact your sponsor’s commander or first sergeant to express interest.
-If you would like to be contacted by your unit Key Spouse, but are unsure who it is, please call 919-722-1123 and the M&FRC will assist you in making initial contact with your Key Spouse.
+If you would like to be contacted by your unit Key Spouse, but are unsure who it is, please call 919.722.1123 and the M&FRC will assist you in making initial contact with your Key Spouse.

-Successful Relationships – Too many relationships result in a broken heart, pain or in divorce and many of the risk factors that surround some of these cases are negative communication styles, trouble handling problems as a team, unrealistic beliefs about the relationship, different attitudes/expectations and low commitment to the marriage.
+Too many relationships result in a broken heart, pain or in divorce and many of the risk factors that surround some of these cases are negative communication styles, trouble handling problems as a team, unrealistic beliefs about the relationship, different attitudes/expectations and low commitment to the marriage.
 The Successful Relationships class will cover Psychogeometrics (one’s personality), Prevention & Relationship Enhancement, Generational Cycle of Violence, Communications and Equality, plus Tips for a Successful Relationship.
 This four-hour class is held at the Family Life Center and is co-facilitated with Family Advocacy.

 Personal Financial Readiness